 - Decorate the pie with a pastry shapes before you glaze it.

 - Cook in the hot oven for about 20 minutes.

-- metal skewer should come out very hot from the middle of the pie when it is done.
+- A metal skewer should come out very hot from the middle of the pie when it’s done.

 Read about Cath and Matthew de Abaitua’s family camping and read an extract from Matthew’s great book, The Art of Camping, here.